sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-copilot-features.md

 1. Go to [**Agent experience profiles**](create-agent-experience-profile.md#assign-users-templates-configure-productivity-pane-channels) using one of the following navigation options:
    - **Agent experience** > **Workspaces**
-   - **Copilot help pane** > **Agent access** > **agent experience profiles**
+   - **Copilot for questions and emails** > **Agent access** > **agent experience profiles**
 1. Select the required agent experience profile.
-1. On the **Productivity Pane**, turn on the **Copilot help pane** toggle so that agents can use the Copilot features such suggest a response, ask a question, and write an email on the productivity pane.
+1. On the **Productivity Pane**, turn on the **Copilot for questions and emails* toggle so that agents can use the Copilot features such suggest a response, ask a question, and write an email on the productivity pane.

    :::image type="content" source="../media/copilot-help-pane-enable-mini.png" alt-text="Screenshot of the Productivity panel in agent experience profile." lightbox="../media/copilot-help-pane-enable.png":::|

-1. In the **Copilot AI features** section, select edit and then select  the required features **Ask a question**, **Scan customer conversation and suggest a response**, **Write an email**, **Case summary**, **Live conversation summary**, you want to enable for that profile.
+1. In the **Copilot AI features** section, select edit and then select  the required features **Ask a question**, **Write an email**, **Case summary**, **Live conversation summary**, you want to enable for that profile.

-    :::image type="content" source="../media/copilot-agent-experience-mini.png" alt-text="Screenshot of Copilot AI features section in Copilot." lightbox="../media/copilot-agent-experience.png":::|

-    > [!NOTE]
-    > You must turn on the **Copilot help pane** toggle to enable the **Ask a question**, **Scan customer conversation and suggest a response**, **Write an email** features.

 ## Record agent interactions with Copilot

-In the **Summaries** and **Copilot help pane** configuration pages, you can select **Record transcripts of agent interaction with Copilot, agent actions, and agent feedback on AI suggestions** to record and understand how agents are interacting with Copilot and how Copilot is performing in a support organization.
+In the **Summaries** and **Copilot for questions and emails** configuration pages, you can select **Record transcripts of agent interaction with Copilot, agent actions, and agent feedback on AI suggestions** to record and understand how agents are interacting with Copilot and how Copilot is performing in a support organization.
 Agents can also share feedback about Copilot actions, which helps Copilot perform better.
 You can also [download](../develop/download-copilot-transcript-data.md) and use the data to analyze knowledge sources, and build usage reports.

 ## Assign roles and privileges